Board of Directors

 SANDRA RAND, MEMBER-AT-LARGE

-Sandra is retired Director of Supplier Diversity for United Airlines, where she was responsible for the development and implementation of the company’s Supplier Diversity strategy.
+Sandra Rand is retired Director of Supplier Diversity for United Airlines, where she was responsible for the development and implementation of the company’s Supplier Diversity strategy.
 Today, she is a civic leader and philanthropist serving on the board of the Women’s Business Development Center, the Women’s Board and the Leadership Advisory Committee of the Art Institute of Chicago.
 She serves on the Chicago Sinfonietta Ball Committee and chaired its 25th and 30th Masquerade Balls.
 She supports the Southside Community Art Center.
 She is a three-time Chair of Landmarks Illinois’ 800-person Legendary Landmarks Celebration, which funded 60 percent of LI’s advocacy program annually, and is also LI’s past Chair, Vice Chair and a member of the organization’s DEI Collaborative.
 Sandra holds a Bachelor’s degree in Communications.

 ZIAD SALAMEH, FINANCE COMMITTEE CHAIR